 ![]() |

-I believe this statue was influenced by another religion but still all religions of the past is represented here.
-Today regular people can come to pray, view and put gold leaf on favorite statues.
-You can see a few square spots placed in the above photo. |
+I believe this statue was influenced by another religion, yet it still represents all past religions.
+Today, every day, people can come to pray, view the statue, and apply gold leaf to their favorite parts.
+You can notice a few square spots in the photo above. |

 ![]() |

-This old monk lived a long life and is decorated with orange sashes.
-Also, you can see in the photo that this statue has been getting more gold leafing put on by visitors. |
+Also, you can see in the photo that this statue has been receiving more gold leaf from visitors.

 ![]() |